 Development of a Neuronal <odel of PANK2 Sssociated Neurodegeneration with Brain Iron Accumulation (NBIA)

-- Dystonia is a common movement disorder that can lead to sustained muscle contractions, repetitive twisting movements and abnormal postures of the trunk, neck, face, arms and legs.
 Neurodegeneration with brain iron accumulation (NBIA) refers to a group of inherited neurodegenerative diseases characterized by progressive, severe dystonia, parkinsonism and pyramidal signs with accumulation of iron in brain tissue.
-NBIA is usually very aggressive, most patients die in their late teens or early twenties and there is no effective treatment.
+NBIA is aggressive; there is no effective treatment and most patients die by their early twenties.
 Genetic mutations in the pantothenate kinase 2 gene (PANK2) are the commonest cause of NBIA.
-In order to develop a model of NBIA with a human genetic background we have developed induced pluripotent stem cells (iPS) from the fibroblasts of two NBIA patients with PANK2 mutations and a third is underway.
-We will differentiate the PANK2 iPS cells and matched controls into cortical and midbrain dopaminergic neurons that will provide the most comparable NBIA disease model.
-These cells will be characterized focusing on the key pathological features of NBIA looking at iron and tau and also investigating the mitochondrial function that may be defective in NBIA patients with PANK2 mutations.
-The fibroblasts, iPSC and differentiated neurons that are created from this project will be open access to other research groups.
-The future plan in these models will be to rescue the neuronal function of PANK2 with compounds such as Deferiprone and potentiators of mitochondrial function such as Bezafibrate and to develop other NBIA neuronal lines to investigate overlapping pathways that lead to this phenotype.
+To produce a model of NBIA with a human genetic background, the lab developed specialized cells from NBIA patients with PANK2 mutations.
+The future plan in these models will be to rescue the neuronal function of PANK2 with certain compounds and to develop other NBIA neuronal lines for investigation.

 - Narayanan Nandakumar, MD, PhD